makrai/notes/barriere22-opin-interact-semaine.md

     using the available high-quality manual transcriptions
   * 5627 speech turns for a total of 73,944 words, corresponding to 6 hours 20 minutes of dyadic interactions
-  * Each interaction has been labeled by three annotators at the speech turn level following a three-step process.
-This method allows us to obtain a precise annotation regarding the opinion of a speaker
+  * Each interaction has been labeled by three annotators at the speech turn level following a three-step process
   * more than 48% of the annotated speech turns containing at least one opinion
 * a new baseline for the detection of opinions in interactions improving slightly a SOTA model with RoBERTa embeddings, F1-score at 0.72